 Our digital marketing for dummies guide wouldn't leave social media out of your main campaigns.
 Because everyone is on Social Media, it's a place your company has to be.
 Anything digital leads us to social media.

 Facebook, Instagram, Twitter, LinkedIn, and many others are great social platforms for building an audience.

-To manage and schedule your posts, you can choose a variety of platforms such as Hootsuite or Buffer.
-Here we list and explain a few options you have to choose among the best social media management apps.
+To manage and schedule your posts, you can choose various platforms such as Hootsuite or Buffer.
+Here we list and explain a few options you have to choose from among the best social media management apps.

 To increase sales and drive traffic, manage your social media to create value for your audience.
 Creating valuable content that solves your customer's problems will help you find that traction.